BUBAIMITRA2018/castersimulation/CASTERSIMULATION/Common/README.md

-# castersimulation
+# SMS_SIMULATION

-Simulation software for caster application
+This is plc simulation software to read and write data into plc.